The Great Debate: Can You Spot Reduce Fat?

 Whether you can or cannot choose where you lose fat in your body is one of the most polarizing topics in the fitness field.
 Anecdotal evidence has surfaced over the years suggesting that various forms of programming, supplementation and technology may in fact be able to target specific areas in the body where fat is stored.
 But science holds firm that the answer is a resounding no—a safe bet as there is no peer-reviewed clinical research suggesting otherwise.

-“Body fat is lost in the same way that you put it on—slowly and all over,” says Dr. Justin Mager, an exercise physiologist in Mill Valley, CA, and founder of Health Incite, a holistic wellness clinic.
+“Body fat is lost in the same way that you put it on—slowly and all over,” says Dr. Justin Mager, an exercise physiologist and a member of the Equinox Health Advisory Board.
 “You can spot-reduce, but it has nothing to do with exercise and diet.
 It’s called liposuction.”

 Besides surgical liposuction, there’s a newer, non-invasive “laser lipolysis,” which uses a laser to effectively ‘melt’ unwanted fat, which is then metabolized by the body.
 But neither addresses the underlying diet and exercise lifestyle issues that led to the fat build-up in the first place.
 Enter: red light lipolysis.